shawnhank/ga-minesweeper-project/README.md

 - JavaScript: Managing game logic such as tile interactions, mine placement, and win/loss conditions.

 ## Project Overview

-This project is a Minesweeper clone built as part of a hands-on coding lab to practice and reinforce understanding of JavaScript, DOM manipulation, and event handling.
+This project is a Minesweeper clone built as part of a hands-on coding lab to practice and reinforce understanding of HTML, CSS and JavaScript (DOM manipulation, event handling, etc.)

 The game includes key features like:

+- A simple grid-based UI built with HTML, CSS Grid, Flexbox and JavaScript
 - Tile interactions (revealing tiles, flagging mines)
-- Mine placement and adjacent mine counting
+- Random mine placement and adjacent mine counting
+- Individual tile and flag rendering
 - Win/loss detection
-- A simple grid-based UI built with HTML, CSS Grid, and JavaScript

 ## Features